Get Started

 </html>

-When you open this index.html, you will see an empty page.
+When you open index.html the page will appear blank.
 But don't worry.
 Open the console and make sure that no error message is reported, then you can proceed to the next step.

 Plotting a Simple Chart